 - 15 May 17

-The Gospel according to Paul...
+The Gospel According To Paul...

-And yet, the change of direction apparent on 2003’s 22 Dreams, after the diminishing returns of albums like Heliocentric and Illumination, was surely the true essence of the mod ethos that Weller had always lived by.
-He was moving ahead, embracing the new, and not endlessly recycling ’60s and ’70s music in the manner of the Britpop scene he had inspired.
+But the change of direction, after the diminishing returns of albums like Heliocentric and Illumination, was surely the true essence of the mod ethos that Weller has always lived by.
+Moving ahead, embracing the new, not the endless recycling of 60s and 70s music characteristic of the Britpop scene he had inspired.
 The problem with this approach, commendable as it is, is that sometimes the song writing took a back seat to all the beeping and clanging, ‘7 & 3 Is The Striker’s Name’ being a good example.
 This seemed especially evident on 2015’s Saturns Pattern.
 No such problems here however.
 The writing is strong and the production serves the songs, rather than vice versa.

 We get rockers like ‘Woo Se Mama’ – all floor toms, clanging guitars and Hammond organ – and ‘Satellite Kid’, perhaps the standout, with Strype Josh McClorey on a groovy wah-wah guitar.
 He’s not the only Irish man on the album either.
 Boy George O’Dowd chips in, although, from this particular vantage point, he’s hard to spot.

 - Film & TV